 You can still apply for a disabled parking bay and we will consider your application on a case by case basis, as long as you include a letter from your GP or hospital consultant explaining why you need a disabled resident parking bay near your home.

 You must make sure you meet all the other requirements.

 Email it to us at: email@example.com

-Documents you will need to send with your application:
+Documents you will need to scan and send with your application: